sgignoux/sicp-solutions.net/content/post/book-manifesto.md

 - Identify incorrect assumptions
 - complex programs are constructed by building, step by step, computational objects of increasing complexity
 - incremental development and testing
+- a modern, non-naive implementation
+- reasonably fast
+- foundational
+- step by step, show challenges and tradeoff and decisions
+- Accuracy in words
+- Simple is not easy (https://www.infoq.com/presentations/Simple-Made-Easy)

+Building an xxx in yyy from scratch

 Topics: